Jabujicaba in Portuguese

 “Mar was pounding leaves in a pestle and then ground his mortar round and round.
 The children sat and watched wide-eyed and the baby sloth began its slow descent from the branches of the stumpy tree under which they were sitting.
 As the sun moved to its midday position, the shadow of the branches shrunk further, exposing Mar to the sun’s scorching rays.”
 Part Two, Chapter 5

-Translated into Brazilian Portuguese:
+In Brazilian Portuguese:

 Mar macerou as folhas em um almofariz, batendo com o pilão em movimentos circulares.
 As crianças sentavam-se observando de olhos arregalados, e o filhote de bicho-preguiça iniciou a lenta descida pelos galhos da árvore decepada sob a qual estavam. À medida que o sol se movia para o meio do céu, a sombra dos galhos ia encolhendo e expondo Mar aos raios ardentes.